Working with components

 Consider placing the most commonly used variant first (top, left) in the set so that it's the option that gets inserted initially from the library.

-Using Constraints
+Using constraints

 Objects within a component will use constraints when they need to maintain their position relative to the component bounds, or content within.
 Complex, responsive components can be created by combining frames and layout grids.
 A tooltip is a good candidate for constraints, so that directional tips can always be placed correctly in relation to the component bounds as the content grows.

-Components with Auto Layout dynamically resize based on the content within.
+Components with auto layout dynamically resize based on the content within.
 This works well for components that need to maintain padding and spacing.
 A button is a good candidate for auto layout, because it can resize horizontally based on label length, and whether or not icons are included.
 Complex responsive-like components, like a modal, can be created with auto layout.

 Naming properties